-Evaluating Big Deal Journal Bundles (PNAS, 2014) - data collected by authors, through FOIA requests, demonstrates price discrimination frequently occurs at the hands of for-profit publishers.
+Evaluating Big Deal Journal Bundles (PNAS, 2014) - data collected by authors through FOIA requests demonstrate price discrimination frequently occurs at the hands of for-profit publishers.

 Deal or No Deal?
 Evaluating Big Deals and Their Journals (College & Research Libraries, 2013)

 ARL Expenditure Trends, 1986-2012 - demonstrates how the cost of materials, including serials and monographs, has far outpaced library budgets.